rkalendar/Repeater/README.md

 ## REPEATER
-## Genome-wide tool for rapid *de novo* identification, profiling, and visualisation of interspersed and tandem repeats.
+## A genome-wide tool for the rapid *de novo* identification, profiling, masking and visualisation of interspersed and tandem repetitive sequences.

 ## Author
 Ruslan Kalendar